 Golden crisp on the outside with a moist, pleasantly chewable interior, doused in a sweet yet slightly acidic tomato sauce and blanketed in a thick cloak of clingy mozzarella and parmesan cheeses, chicken parmesan defines rustic Italian-American comfort food.
 Typically coated in white bread crumbs, deep-fried in canola or corn oil, and served sandwiched between a crusty Italian hero loaf or served atop a bed of spaghetti strands, traditional chicken parmesan is not keto, Primal/paleo, Whole30, or any other type of “clean” eating by any stretch.
 But, that may be beside the point.
-We indulge in comfort foods—those familiar childhood or late-night collegiate favorites—when we want to splurge, diet be damned.
+We eat comfort foods—those familiar childhood or late-night collegiate favorites—when we want to splurge, diet be damned.

 We devised a compromise that’s both decadent and keto-friendly for those times when nothing but the real thing will do.
 Our keto chicken parmesan is dredged in pulverized pork rinds, nestled in tangy tomato basil sauce, and topped with gooey bronzed cheese in a version we think is better than the original.